hanassser/my_blog/data/blog/spring.md

 including messaging, transactional data and persistence, and web.
 It also includes the Servlet-based Spring MVC web framework and, in parallel, the Spring WebFlux reactive web framework.

+## What is Spring Boot
+We don't need to do the hell configuration XML Bean anymore!
+Or other configurations!
+The fundamental idea of Spring Boot is **Convention over Configuration** (CoC).
+This means Developers only need to specify the part that is not compliant.
+Spring Boot configures the convention.
+It saves developers lots of time.

 ![iaa](/static/images/spring-overview.png)

-## What does it solve and how
+## What does Spring solve and how
-What: Spring Framework is an open-source application framework for Java.
+**What**: Spring Framework is an open-source application framework for Java.
 It provides comprehensive infrastructure support for developing Java applications.
 It solves various problems in Java development, like complexity in configuration, tight coupling between components, and difficulty in testing.
-How:
+**How**:
+   - `Complexity in configuration`: Instead of manually creating and managing objects and their dependencies, Spring Framework simplifies configuration by introducing `Dependency Injection` and `Inversion of Control`.
+This approach reduces the complexity of configuration.
+Developers can focus on writing business logic while letting Spring handle the object creation and wiring.
+   - `Tight coupling between components`: Spring promotes loose coupling between components through Dependency Injection.
+By injecting dependencies into classes rather than instantiating them internally, Spring decouples components from their dependencies.
+This loose coupling makes components more modular, reusable, and easier to maintain.
+   - `Difficulty in testing`: Traditional Java applications suffer from difficulties in testing due to their tight coupling and complex configuration.
+Spring Framework makes testing easier by promoting `Dependency Injection` and providing support for integration testing and mocking frameworks.
+With Dependency Injection, dependencies can be easily substituted with mock objects or stubs during testing, allowing developers to isolate and test individual components in isolation.

-## Walk through the lifecycle of a Spring project using annotations, from application startup to the execution of a controller method
+## Walk through the lifecycle of a Spring project
+using annotations, from application startup to the execution of a controller method.
 1. **Bootstrap Process**
     When I start a Spring application, the Spring container is initialized in the `main()` method.
 During startup, Spring Boot scans the application's classpath for components annotated with `@Components`, `@Controller`, `@Service`, `@Repository`, and other stereotype annotations.
     ```Java